WARNING; This is a graphic story. May be sensitive to some readers.

 She sighs and looks down at her body, too.
 “I couldn’t stay here, Ida.
 This world is such a messed up place without you.”

-Morada looks up hopefully.
+Morada looks up hopefully, but warily.

 “I made the same mistake.
 I regret my choice each and every second.
 But we have to live with our sins now.”
 I say softly.